alvaro-mq/insomnia-plugin-jws-sign-decode/README.md

 - It is necessary to add environment variable ***'PRIVATE_KEY_JWS'*** to sign the json request

-- The body should look like:
+- The manage environments should look like:
     <div align="center">
         <img src="assets/private_key.png" alt="Body"/>
     </div>